ShreyasDarade/ShreyasDarade/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi!
 I'm Shreyas
-<br>- I'm a recent grad student from Carnegie Mellon University with coursework in Data Science, Machine Learning and Deep Learning.
+<br>- I'm a recent grad student from CMU with coursework in Data Science, Machine Learning and Deep Learning.
 <br>- Deans List in all semesters with 4.0 GPA, highest distinction
 <br>- Key coursework: Machine Learning(10601), Deep Learning(11785), Data Science and Big Data(95885), ML for Problem Solving(95828), Unstructured Data Analytics/NLP(95865)
 <br>- 2 years of experience as an Analytics consultant working with a Fortune 100 client developing analytics solutions and metrics